 How This Increasingly Popular Form of Therapy Can Help Those with Anxiety and Stress in Their Everyday Lives

 Each and every person deals with some form of stress in his or her daily life- whether it be at work, school, home, or a combination of the three.
-Life can be overwhelming, especially when we don’t take time for self care, and that stress can quickly build up to anxiety.
+Life can be overwhelming, especially when we don’t take time for self care, which can quickly build up to anxiety.

-But have you considered using music therapy to combat your anxiety?
-This form of therapy has been around for over 75 years, but more recently has gained popularity in the media.
+Have you considered using music therapy to combat your anxiety?
+This form of therapy has been around for over 75 years, but has recently gained popularity in the media.

 While many people have now heard of music therapy, most don’t know exactly what it is or how it works.